vinupk/Information-Retrieval/TexttoImageSearch/README.md

 # Text to Image Search engine
-This project done as part of carriculm project to demonstrate comprehensive understanding and practical application of various concepts and techniques related to information retrieval.
+This project done as part of carriculm assignment to demonstrate comprehensive understanding and practical application of various concepts and techniques related to information retrieval.

 ## Objective
 Objective is to building an efficient and accurate Text to image search engine system.
 I explored ANNOTATION, INDEXING, RETRIEVAL, EVALUATION.